Imo Shochu: Overview

 Imo Shochu (芋焼酎) is a distilled spirit made from sweet potatoes, primarily produced in the plains of Kagoshima and Miyazaki in Kyushu.
 It is one of the most widely consumed distilled liquors in the region.
 A spirit based on sweet potatoes is globally rare, making Imo Shochu particularly distinctive.

 Sweet potatoes contain less starch and more moisture than grains, which makes them unsuitable for long-term storage and, by extension, less ideal as a fermentation substrate.
 As a result, although sweet potatoes are widely cultivated around the world, they are used as a base for alcohol production almost exclusively in shochu.

 The quality of Imo Shochu depends heavily on the freshness and careful selection of raw materials.
 This is why most production is concentrated in the southern part of Miyazaki and in Kagoshima, the leading sweet potato-producing regions.
-Other production areas include Hachijōjima Island, where the characteristic aroma and soft sweetness of sweet potatoes are also appreciated.
+Other production areas include Hachijō-jima, where the characteristic aroma and soft sweetness of sweet potatoes are also appreciated.

 The most commonly used sweet potato variety is Kogane Sengan (黄金千貫), known for its suitability in shochu production.

 Shochu made from potatoes such as regular white potatoes is referred to separately as Jagaimo Shochu (ジャガイモ焼酎) to distinguish it from Imo Shochu.